EliAndrewC/l7r/setting/l7r.md

 ##### The Temple of Sadahako

-After the prophet Baiten was banished from Toshi Ranbo by the Tsume administration, the Crane clan brought in Grand Abbot Benshi to help heal the divisions this caused.
+After the prophet Baiten was banished from Toshi Ranbo by the Tsume administration, the Crane Clan brought in Grand Abbot Benshi to help heal the divisions this caused.
 Benshi was the Grand Abbot of Sadahako, the fortune of artists and entertainers, for all of Crane lands.
 See the Timeline for a longer explanation of these events.

 After the murder of the prophet, the Order of Sadahako took on the continuation of Baiten's ministry, and is still the fastest growing order in the Empire, as its missionaries spread Baiten's words and wisdom throughout the Empire.
 While the Damasu dismissed Grand Abbot Benshi back to Crane lands, his disciples in the city have continued to carry on Baiten's work through the Temple of Sadahako here.
 Although this temple receives comparably little government funding, it continues to reap large donations from the city's non-samurai populace.

 ##### The Temple of Benten

-There was no major Temple to Benten before the Tsume occupation, but the Crane clan established a major temple here in accordance with the Imperial direction that all cities in the Empire should have temples to each of their clan's patron fortunes.
+There was no major Temple to Benten before the Tsume occupation, but the Crane Clan established a major temple here in accordance with the Imperial direction that all cities in the Empire should have temples to each of their clan's patron fortunes.

 The Damasu administration have mainly left this temple alone, as they do not wish to offend Benten by deconsecrating her temple, but neither are they bolstering it with city funds.
 The temple itself remains a destination for those wishing to make an offering to Benten to ensure a good marriage for themselves or their children, but otherwise this temple has largely fallen into obscurity.